-Las Vegas is known for its gambling and all-night partying, but there is more to Vegas than those two things!
+Las Vegas, the Sin City, is known for its gambling and all-night partying, but there is more to Vegas than those two things!

-This post will show you the top 10 activities in Las Vegas, things to do at night, family-friendly attractions, and suggestions for what to do after dark.
+This post will show you the top 10 activities in Las Vegas today, tomorrow, or whenever, and we include things to do at night, family-friendly attractions, and suggestions for what to do after dark.

 TOP 10 THINGS TO DO IN LAS VEGAS